MicrosoftDocs/fabric-docs/docs/data-warehouse/burstable-capacity.md

 Smaller SKU sizes are often used for Dev/Test scenarios or ad hoc workloads.
 The larger scale factor shown in the table gives more processing power that aligns with lower overall utilization typically found in those environments.

-Larger SKU sizes have access to more total capacity units, allowing more complex workloads to run optimally.
-Therefore, if desired performance of a workload is not being achieved, [increasing the capacity SKU size](https://learn.microsoft.com/fabric/enterprise/scale-capacity) might be beneficial.
+Larger SKU sizes have access to more total capacity units, allowing more complex workloads to run optimally and with more concurrency.
+Therefore, if desired performance of a workload is not being achieved, [increasing the capacity SKU size](../enterprise/scale-capacity.md) might be beneficial.

 > [!NOTE]
 > The maximum Burstable Scale Factor might only be observed for extremely small time intervals, often within a single query for seconds or even milliseconds.
 When using the Microsoft Fabric Capacity Metrics app to observe burstable capacity, the scale factor over longer durations will be lower.